oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

 ## Introduction

-This lab will take you through the steps needed apply necessary grant privileges for an Apex workspace, install sample data, import the prebuilt Apex Chatbot and install the pl/sql for the app.
+This lab will take you through the steps needed apply necessary grant privileges for the Apex workspace, install sample data, import the prebuilt Apex Chatbot and install the remaining pl/sql for the Apex Chatbot.

-Estimated Time: 60 minutes
+Estimated Time: 30 minutes

-### About Oracle DB Security
+### About Privileges and Roles

+Authorization permits users to access, process, or alter data; it also creates limitations on user access or actions.

+The limitations placed on (or removed from) users can apply to objects such as schemas, entire tables, or table rows.

+A user privilege is the right to run a particular type of SQL statement, or the right to access an object that belongs to another user, run a PL/SQL package, and so on.
+The types of privileges are defined by Oracle Database.

+Roles are created by users (usually administrators) to group together privileges or other roles.
+They are a way to facilitate the granting of multiple privileges or roles to users.
+In addition to granting roles to users and other roles, you can assign roles to programs by using code based access control (CBAC).

 ### Objectives

 In this lab, you will:

-* grant required db privleges for the Apex workspace
+* grant required db privileges for the Apex workspace
 * install Apex Sample data
-* import a prebuilt Apex chatbot app that is accessible from the public internet
+* import a prebuilt Apex chatbot app
+* apply pl/sql scripts for Apex chatbot app

 ### Prerequisites (Optional)